ishank26/TakeHomeCrisisText/TakeHomeInstructions.md

    5. Save the dataset splits in an output directory.
    6. Save the report to specified directory.
    7. For all the above task in sampling and splitting I created a scikit learn pipeline.
+   8. Splitting logic-
+        a.
+The rationale is data set is large enough and random split ensures startifies data as seen in report
+        b.
+This won't ensure stratified data for all dataset so I added sampling logic wherein a groupby logic is used to get fractions and the sampling is applied on demographic columns (starta)

 # Gold Layer (Notebook: gold_layer)
 1. Create a copy of silver delta into a dataframe